-For the year ended December 31, 2022, total investment income was \$278.5 million, driven by our deployment of capital and income earned on the investments.
-The size of our investment portfolio at fair value was \$5,716.5 million and our weighted average yield on debt and income producing securities at fair value was 11.1%.
+Total investment income increased to \$893.4 million for the year ended December 31, 2023 from \$278.5 million for the same period in the prior year primarily driven by our deployment of capital, increased benchmark interest rates and the increased balance of our investments.
+The size of our investment portfolio at fair value was \$9,289.4 million and our weighted average yield on debt and income producing securities at fair value was \$12.1%.